 Two commencement ceremonies are held in May of each year.
-Students who have completed degree or certificate requirements at the end of the previous fall or summer terms will be invited to participate in one of these ceremonies.
+Students who have completed degree or certificate requirements at the end of the previous fall semester or summer term will be invited to participate in one of these ceremonies.

 Catalog for Graduation